manifold-systems/manifold/docs/articles/manifold_alien_tech.md

 The allure of Manifold is squarely centered on its ability to perform _compile-time_ as well as runtime metaprogramming.
 This capability is achieved via _Type Manifolds_.

-Bridging the worlds of information and programming, type manifolds are Java _projections_ of schematized data sources.
-More specifically, a type manifold transforms a data source into a data _type_ directly accessible in your Java code without a code generation build step or extra compilation artifacts.
+Bridging the worlds of information and programming, type manifolds act as adapters to automatically connect schematized data sources with Java.
+More specifically, a type manifold transforms a data source into a data _type_ directly accessible in your Java code eliminating code generation build steps involved with conventional tools.
+Manifold automatically keeps types in sync with data sources as you make changes.
 In essence with Manifold a data source **_is_** a data type.

 To illustrate, normally you access Java properties resources like this: